datto/php-json-rpc-log/README.md

 Examples
 --------
 To use the logged server, simply create a logger with a corresponding handler and pass it to a `Logger\Server` instance.
-In this example, we'll use Monolog's `SyslogHandler` and the `Simple\Evaluator` (see [php-json-rpc-simple](https://github.com/datto/php-json-rpc-simple)):
+In this example, we'll use Monolog's `SyslogHandler` and the `Simple\Evaluator` (see [php-json-rpc-simple](https://github.com/datto/php-json-rpc-simple)).
+This will log all requests and the responses to the system's syslog, typically found at `/var/log/syslog`:

 ```php
 <?php